BGFest XVII Programs Academy

 LAUTARO MANTILLA, DMA is a guitarist, composer, and improviser from Bogota, Colombia.
 In his performances, he typically combines guitar, extended vocalization techniques, and homebuilt electronics to create music that is both viscerally affecting and conceptually rigorous.
 Based in Boston, Lautaro is active in the NY and Boston music scenes and is a faculty member of the Contemporary Improvisation department at New England Conservatory.

 Lautaro holds a Master's in guitar and improvisation and a Doctorate in Composition both from New England Conservatory in Boston.

-on the topics of Basso Continuo, Ornamentations, and Rhetoric
+Basso Continuo, Ornamentations, and Rhetoric in Baroque Perofrmance

 British lutenist Nigel North has been sharing music with audiences for nearly 30 years.
 His quiet and gentle personality goes, literally, "hand in hand" with his choice of instrument; the lute is one of the most gentle, subtle yet technically demanding of "ancient" instruments.
 Through this medium, as soloist, accompanist and ensemble musician, Nigel has inspired appreciation from concert public and recording listeners with comments such as :